microvm/microvm-refimpl2/README.md

 To download all dependencies from the Maven central repository, invoke `sbt update`.

-To generate the MicroVM IR parser from its Antlr grammar, invoke `sbt antlr4:antlr4Generate`.
+To generate the Mu IR parser from its Antlr grammar, invoke `sbt antlr4:antlr4Generate`.
 The generated sources will be in `target/scala-2.11/src_managed`.
 Make sure your IDE can see those generated sources.